 Mission: Optimize quality of life for people affected by Parkinson’s disease with programs and services that enhance Mind, Movement and Morale

-Vision: To be the leading Parkinson’s resource, setting a world standard for education, support groups, information and referrals, diverse therapeutic exercise and voice programs, community events, social opportunities, and compassion and encouragement
+Vision: Continue to be the leading Parkinson’s resource in San Diego county, setting a standard for education, support groups, information and referral, evidence based exercise programs, community events, social opportunities, compassion and encouragement